GeoscienceAustralia/sar-pyrosar/README.md

 ```bash
 sh run_process.sh
 ```
 - WARNING - current setup mounts the /data folder inside the container.
 This assumes *all* of the paths where data will be accessed are in the /data folder (e.g. /data/scenes, /data/pyrosar ...).
-If data will be across multiple folders without a common root folder (such as /data), the run_process.sh script will need to be changed to mount these folders to /data within the container.
+If data is stored across multiple folders without a common root folder (such as /data), the run_process.sh script will need to be changed to mount these folders to /data within the container.

 For example, if scenes are downloaded to /my/path/scenes the run_process.sh script will look like:
 ```bash